eaobservatory/hedwig/doc/user/scientific.rst

 The Scientific Justification
 ============================

+From the "Scientific Justification" section of your proposal, the "Edit scientific justification" link will take you to a page allowing you to manage this part of the proposal.
+When you have finished editing it, you can return to your proposal using the "Back to proposal" link, or by clicking your proposal code in the menu bar at the top of the page.

-The process of editing the scientific justification is very similar to that for the technical justification.
+The page will normally offer the choice of editing the text of the technical justification online, or uploading a PDF file.
+Note that this is an either/or choice: if you choose to edit text online having uploaded a PDF file, your PDF file will be removed, and vice-versa.

-On the "Edit Scientific Justification" page, you will probably find a link allowing you to upload figures to go with your text.
+You will probably find a link allowing you to upload figures to go with your text.
 This only applies if you are editing text online --- if you plan to upload a PDF file,